-Accounting for the scenario of multiple jobs sharing geodistributed datacenters, Hung et al. [14] proposed a greedy scheduling heuristic to make job scheduling decisions across geo-distributed datacenters, with an objective of reducing the average job completion time.
+Accounting for the scenario of multiple jobs sharing geo-distributed datacenters, Hung et al. [16] proposed a greedy scheduling heuristic to make job scheduling decisions across geo-distributed datacenters, with an objective of reducing the average job completion time.
 However, it assumes that the task assignment is predetermined, and the scheduling decision is the execution order of all the assigned tasks in each datacenter.
 Therefore, despite sharing a similar context of considering multiple jobs sharing the same pool of computing resources in geo-distributed datacenters, this work is orthogonal to our work, which aims to determine the best possible placement for tasks of all the sharing jobs with the consideration of fairness.
+As an extension to our previous conference paper [17], we have added results and analysis of an extensive set of large-scale simulations, to comprehensively explore the behavior of our algorithm.

-There are plenty of existing efforts [15]-[17] related to task assignment and job scheduling in big data analytic frameworks.
-To reduce job completion times, they proposed to improve data locality and fairness [15], [16], and to mitigate the negative impact of tasks that progress slowly, called stragglers ([17]).
+There are plenty of existing efforts [18]-[20] related to task assignment and job scheduling in big data analytic frameworks.
+To reduce job completion times, they proposed to improve data locality and fairness [18], [19], and to mitigate the negative impact of tasks that progress slowly, called stragglers ([20]).
 However, they are all designed for frameworks deployed in a single datacenter, and do not work effectively across multiple datacenters.

-VIII.
-CONCLUDING REMARKS
+9 CONCLUDING REMARKS

 In this paper, we have conducted a theoretical study of the task assignment problem among competing data analytic jobs, whose input data are distributed across geo-distributed datacenters.
 With tasks from multiple jobs competing for the computing slots in each datacenter, we have designed and implemented a new optimal scheduler to assign tasks across these datacenters, in order to better satisfy job requirements with max-min fairness achieved across their job completion times.
 To achieve this objective, we first formulated a lexicographical minimization problem to optimize all the job completion times, which is challenging due to the inherent complexity of both multi-objective and discrete optimizations.
 To address these challenges, we started from the single-objective subproblem and transformed it into an equivalent linear programming (LP) problem to be efficiently solved in practice, based on an in-depth investigation of the problem structure.
 An algorithm is further designed to repeatedly solve an updated version of the LP subproblems, which would eventually optimize all the job performance with max-min fairness achieved.
-Last but not the least, we have implemented our performance-optimal scheduler in the popular Spark framework, and demonstrated convincing evidence on the effectiveness of our new algorithm using real-world experiments.
+Last but not the least, we have implemented our performance-optimal scheduler in the popular Spark framework, and demonstrated convincing evidence on the effectiveness of our new algorithm using both realworld experiments and large-scale simulations.